Friday, June 12, 2026

 I was driving my John Deere around my lawn last weekend... cutting the grass of course, not just driving it around, though just driving around on a John Deere is a perfectly valid activity.
-I had queued up some old thrash song from 80s and the app continued to play songs from its omniscient algorithm.
+I had queued up some old thrash song from the 80s and the Spotify app continued to play like songs from its omniscient algorithm.
 Which led me to this wonderful little rediscovery.
 "Medusa," off of 1985's Spreading the Disease.
-I hadn't heard this song in years, and had been missing it.
+I hadn't heard it years, and had been missing it.

 Spreading the Disease is Anthrax's sophomore effort but the first appearance by vocalist Joey Belladonna.
 He's kind of an odd fit for a thrash band with his traditional metal/high octave/operatic style of singing, but it works with the band--especially on this song.
 He sounds fantastic.
 And the main riff is absolutely killer.